ThinkR-open/attachment/README.md

 Vignette
 --------

-There is also a vignette in this package.
+There is also a vignette with recommandation to have a `devstuff_history.R` in the root directory of your package. (*Have a look at `devstuff_history.R` in the present package*)

 ``` r
 vignette("fill-pkg-description", package = "attachment")